Port of Long Beach: Recent history (1970s–present)

 In 2007, the seaport banned older diesel trucks from serving the port.
 On October 1, 2011, the Clean Trucks Program was launched by the Ports of Long Beach and Los Angeles.
 The program set a goal to reduce air pollution from its truck fleet by 80% by 2012.
 Trucks built prior to 1987 that fail to meet the 2007 clean truck standards set forth by the United States Environmental Protection Agency are denied access to port terminals.
 In compliance with the clean truck initiative on October 1, all trucking companies conducting business with the port must have a port-approved concession outlining the regulations they must abide by.
 By September 23, 2011, nearly 500 trucking companies had applied for concessions, amounting to more than 6,000 trucks.

 In 2012 International Longshore and Warehouse Union went on strike, that closed down the ports of and Long Beach and Los Angeles.
 The eight-day strike cost California about $8 billion.
-Ships were backed up into the pacific ocean.
+Ships were backed up into the Pacific Ocean.
 The Federal Mediation and Conciliation Service helped end the strike.
 The strike impacted retailers getting ready for the holiday sales.

 In April 2019, COSCO Shipping-owned Orient Overseas (International) Limited announced that it would sell their Long Beach Container Terminal business to a consortium led by Macquarie Infrastructure Partners for $1.78 billion.
 The federal government demanded the sale of the terminal after a 2018 review by the Committee on Foreign Investment in the United States.

+A US$17.1 million contract for 38 battery electric terminal tractors was awarded in April 2019 by SSA Marine, the company that manages operations at the Ports of Long Beach and Oakland; the tractors would be assembled by DINA S.A. using drivetrain components from Meritor and TransPower.
+That July, SSA Marine awarded a contract for automated chargers using SAE J3105-3 to Stäubli and Tritium.
+Delivery and installation of the tractors and chargers was completed by December 2023.

 A decision in 2020 by the California Public Utilities Commission allowed building a fuel cell plant at the port to move ahead.
 The joint venture by Toyota and FuelCell Energy would produce power and hydrogen from natural gas.

 In 2021, the port had issues processing container ships.
-86 container ships had to wait outside the port.

-Long Beach and Los Angeles ports are some of the least efficient in the world, according to a ranking by the World Bank and IHS Markit.
+86 container ships had to wait outside the port. > In 2022, the port, together with the adjoining Port of Los Angeles, were considered amongst the world's least efficient ports by the World Bank and IHS Markit citing union protectionism and a lack of automation.

+Pier Wind, which would be used for the assembly of offshore wind turbines, was announced in 2023.
+A 400 acre would be built on new land composed of dredged material for assembling the tall structures.
+The turbine systems would be floated into an adjacent wet storage area before being towed out to sea.